Adiah-A/problem-solving-portfolio/README.md

 git clone https://github.com/yourusername/problem-solving-portfolio.git
 ```

+## Navigation
+Each folder above is a separate problem ad for each, you can find the leetcode problem link, and the problem question in teh README.md file.
+Time and space compexity information can also be found as a commit message for each folder.

 ## Contact
 If you have any questions, suggestions, or just want to connect, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/adiah-amadou/) or shoot me an email at [amadouadiah](mailto:amadouadiah@gmail.com).